crisbal/album-splitter/README.md

 + I somehow got the file `DogsEatingDogsAlbum.mp3` that I want to split
 + I set the tracklist in `tracks.txt` (same tracks as before)
-+ I execute `python -m album_splitter -file DogsEatingDogsAlbum.mp3 --album "Dogs Eating Gods" --artist "blink-182" --folder "2012 - Dogs Eating Dogs"`
++ I execute `python -m album_splitter --file DogsEatingDogsAlbum.mp3 --album "Dogs Eating Gods" --artist "blink-182" --folder "2012 - Dogs Eating Dogs"`
 + The software will execute, it will split the album, and mp3-tag each track with the author and the album name I passed as a parameter (as well as track number and name).
 It will also put the files in the folder passed as an argument (instead of putting them in the default `./splits` folder)

 ## Supported formats for the track list (`tracks.txt`)